redhat-developer-demos/raffle/README.md

 # Raffle
+Rest application that performs a raffle using Twitter

 ## Configuring the application
 Before using this app, go to <https://developer.twitter.com/en/apps> and create an App.
 (You might need to apply for a developer account)